Yaswanth2747/miniGPU/README.md

 On-going Build Notes:

 - Each thread will have its own LSU, ALU, RF, PC_NZP
-- maybe there is no need for a scheduler, will see later on
 - making the mem controller a little flexible using the parameters like # consumers, channels, for future scalability or expts.
+- using a scheduler for now, but maybe can remove it later on